-If you need help with leasing or buying commercial real estate, contact me, Elizabeth Lewis, at the Law Office of E.C.
-Lewis, P.C., home of your Denver Small Business Lawyer.
+If you need help relocating your retail store, contact me, Elizabeth Lewis, at the Law Office of E.C.
+Lewis, P.C., home of your Denver Small Business Attorney.
 Phone: 720-258-6647.
 Email: firstname.lastname@example.org

 Contact Us Today